mperham/blog/content/post/2023/datasets_in_redis_cluster.md

 # Scaling Rate Limiting

-Sam wrote to me and suggested that the Rate Limiting feature would be a good candidate for Hash tagging.
+Samuel wrote to me and suggested that the Rate Limiting feature would be a good candidate for Hash tagging.
 Unlike many other features, [Sidekiq Enterprise's Rate Limiting](https://github.com/sidekiq/sidekiq/wiki/Ent-Rate-Limiting) does not require access to any global data structures within Redis so
 I was able to add Hash tags at the few points where limiters used transactions.
 Starting with 7.1, you can configure the [Rate Limiter subsystem](https://github.com/sidekiq/sidekiq/wiki/Ent-Rate-Limiting#redis) to use a Redis Cluster and create millions or billions of rate limiters.